-111 See however the Petroleum and Gas (Production and Safety) Act, chapter 3, part 2, division 3 (Petroleum lease applications in response to Mineral Resources Act preference decision).
+109 See however the Petroleum and Gas (Production and Safety) Act, chapter 3, part 2, division 3 (Petroleum lease applications in response to Mineral Resources Act preference decision).

-112 If the mining lease application is not amended, see section 318CB (Restriction on issuing certificate of public notice and additional requirements for grant).
+110 If the mining lease application is not amended, see section 318CB (Restriction on issuing certificate of public notice and additional requirements for grant).

-- (a) the authority to prospect holder has not complied with section 318AW(a);113 or - (b) the authority to prospect holder has, under section 318AT,114 lodged a submission stating that the holder does not wish any petroleum development preference for the land; or - (c) the authority to prospect holder has not lodged any submission under section 318AX within the submission period; or - (d) under section 318BA,115 a preference decision is required and- - (i) the preference decision was not to give petroleum development preference for any of the land; or - (ii) the preference decision was to give petroleum development preference for the whole or part of the land and, after subdivision 7 is complied with, the Minister decides, under section 271,116 to recommend the granting of a coal mining lease or an oil shale mining lease for the land.
+111 Section 318AX (Submissions by authority to prospect holder)

+- Mineral Resources Act 1989 - (c) the authority to prospect holder has not lodged any submission under section 318AX within the submission period; or - (d) under section 318BA, a preference decision is required and- - (i) the preference decision was not to give petroleum development preference for any of the land; or - (ii) the preference decision was to give petroleum development preference for the whole or part of the land and, after subdivision 7 is complied with, the Minister decides, under section 271, to recommend the granting of a coal mining lease or an oil shale mining lease for the land.

-318BL Additional criteria for recommending conditions or term
+318BL Additional criteria for recommending conditions or term prescribed criteria means each of the following-

-- (1) In making a recommendation as follows, regard must be had to the prescribed criteria- - (a) recommending conditions of the mining lease, to be determined under section 276(1)(n); and - (b) recommending, under section 284, the term of the lease 117 - (2) This section does not limit the power under section 276(1)(n) to determine conditions of the mining lease.
+- (1) In making a recommendation as follows, regard must be had to the prescribed criteria- - (a) recommending conditions of the mining lease, to be determined under section 276(1)(n); and - (b) recommending, under section 284, the term of the lease.112 - (2) This section does not limit the power under section 276(1)(n) to determine conditions of the mining lease. - (3) In this section-